Saturday, June 6, 2015

 Each of the owners of the Washington Square mansion had renewed the leasehold on the land below it.
 So far, it had not been an issue.
 Before long that would all change.

-On June 7, 1919 the New-York Tribune reported that “Sir Edgar Speyer has purchased the dwelling and Hamersley estate leasehold at 22 Washington Square North.”
+On June 7, 1919, the New-York Tribune reported, “Sir Edgar Speyer has purchased the dwelling and Hamersley estate leasehold at 22 Washington Square North.”
 Speyer paid $22,000 for the property, about $300,000 in today’s dollars.

 Edgar and Leonora Speyer in 1921.
 Illustrated London News, 24 December 1921 (copyright expired)

-On December 11, 1922 Leonora Speyer arrived at Pennsylvania Station.
-She discovered that one of her suitcases was missing.
-It came at a time when police were puzzled by the robberies of “several fashionable women in Pullman trains and in prominent hotels by removing suitcases packed with jewelry and wearing apparel,” as reported in The Evening World.
+On December 11, 1922, upon arriving at Pennsylvania Station, Leonora Speyer discovered that one of her suitcases was missing.
+It came at a time when police were puzzled by the robberies of “several fashionable women in Pullman trains and in prominent hotels by removing suitcases packed with jewelry and wearing apparel,” as reported by The Evening World.

 Police staked out pawn shops and Detective Gunita’s suspicions were raised when Emily Armstrong pawned a pearl necklace for $20 in a shop at the corner of Third Avenue and 34th Street.
 “She was shadowed by Detective Gunita…to two department stores, where he said he saw her steal several articles.
 Then he followed her to her furnished rooms, where he arrested her.”

 The Evening World described the “ladylike thief” as “about thirty-five years old and of evident refinement.”
-The necklace she had pawned for $20 belonged to Leonora Speyer and was valued at $4,000—more in the neighborhood of $55,600 today.
+The necklace she had pawned for $20 belonged to Leonora Speyer and was valued at $4,000—in the neighborhood of $55,600 today.

-In January 1932 Edgar Speyer traveled to Berlin for a nasal operation.
+In January 1932, Edgar Speyer traveled to Berlin for a nasal operation.
 Doctors said he was “apparently fit.”
 But his condition deteriorated and on February 16 he died of a hemorrhage at the age of 69.
-For a few years Leonora stayed in the house which she and her husband had filled with antiques and art; but then in 1935 she entered negotiations with sculptor Robert Aiken to remodel the house for the use “solely for his studio and private dwelling.”
+For a few years, Leonora stayed in the house which she and her husband had filled with antiques and art.
+Then, in 1935, she entered negotiations with sculptor Robert Aiken to remodel the house for the use “solely for his studio and private dwelling.”
 The architectural firm of Lenygon & Morant provided a proposal for $20,000 in significant alterations to the interiors and “possible remodeling of the front.”

 photo http://www.ma.com/project/22-washington-square-north/